 Talent Development Programme

-Heriot-Watt University has been selected as the host for Oriam; Scotland's Sports Performance Centre.
-Opening in Autumn 2016, Oriam will include a new full size indoor synthetic pitch, upgraded external grass pitches, a new twelve-court sports hall, new large gym, office accommodation and a performance wing zone which will include a new strength and conditioning area, hydrotherapy zone, performance changing and a rehab centre.
-All of these facilities will be in addition to the array of excellent facilities we already have.
+Oriam, Scotland's Sports Performance Centre, is based on our Edinburgh Campus.
+The facilities include a new full size indoor synthetic pitch, upgraded external grass pitches, a new twelve-court sports hall, new large gym, office accommodation and a performance wing which will include a new strength and conditioning area, hydrotherapy, performance changing and a rehab centre.
+These new facilities are in addition to our existing facilities.

 The new development will be home to a number of Governing Body National Programmes which include the Scottish FA, Scottish Rugby, Basketball Scotland, Scottish Handball and Scottish Squash & Racketball.